galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

         * Strategies for effective learning
         * Tips for students, teachers, and parents
 * [Carpentries Instructor Training materials](https://carpentries.github.io/instructor-training/)
     * We also rely on the Carpentries Instructor Training materials.
     * The Carpentries is a community of volunteers teaching computational and data management skills worldwide.
     * The community also developed training materials to teach pedagogical skills.
     * Much of the GTN Ttt was inspired by the pedagogical materials from the Carpentries and the ELIXIR TtT.

 > ### {% icon hands_on %} What is learning in your opinion/experience?
-How does learning occur?
-(5 min)
+How does learning occur? - *{% icon time %} 5 min*
 >
 > _Break-out_ room (2 ppl per room)
 >
 > We follow the first challenge with another one.
 Now IN PAIRS in breakout rooms (Zoom).
 Here the reflection is on LEARNING and what learning is in your experience.
 Write your thoughts, one or more sentences, in the shared Google Doc.
 > 	* Discuss your reflections on learning and what learning is in your experience
 >	* Write here any insights/thoughts/comments to share from your breakout room {: .hands_on}

 Some theories /  models are good tools to explain concepts, but they should be taken with a grain of salt.

 Some models have never been broken - whereas some have been broken (e.g. learning styles) and some can be very helpful tools for instructors and learners.

 One example is the Bloom’s Taxonomy that can be a great model to refer to when we write learning outcomes.

 We will make a couple of examples from cognitivism.